Affiliate links on Android Authority may earn us a commission. Learn more.

 Today’s mid-range phones often rival flagships in design and even performance, but concessions have to be made to keep pricing down.
 Usually, one of the first things to go is wireless charging.
 If you’re considering picking up the Pixel 7a, you might wonder if it supports wireless charging.
 The answer is yes!
 Unlike most mid-rangers, Google Pixel 7a does support wireless charging.

-The good news is the Pixel 7a has wireless charging, but don’t expect it to have the same speeds you’d get with a flagship.
+The good news is that the Pixel 7a has wireless charging, but don’t expect it to have the same speeds as a flagship.
 For example, phones like the Galaxy S23 and Pixel 7 charge at 15-20W speeds.
 Early rumors claimed the Pixel 7a would have ultra-slow 5W charging, and that’s not too far from the mark.
 The Pixel 7a charges wireless at a speed of 7.5W.
 In our tests, it took around four hours to charge the 4,385mAh battery.
 In other words, you’ll really only want to use the wireless charger overnight as it’s not exactly the fastest.

 For reference, a high-end phone like the Galaxy S23 Ultra can fully charge in around 90 minutes wirelessly, although it’s not the fastest on the market.